[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 By learning how to calm your nervous system from the immediate, overwhelming intensity of a triggering incident, you can better self-regulate and then address things from a healthier and calmer place.

-5. Give Yourself Time and Grace
+5. Trauma Informed Polyamory Practice: Give Yourself Time and Grace

-Here’s something I want you to understand: in holding on to these negative past experiences, your mind and body are trying to keep you safe.
+Here’s something I want you to understand: in holding on to these past experiences, your mind and body are trying to keep you safe.
 They want to prevent you from further harm and keep you from finding yourself in the same situation again.

 That is amazing.